Scrapbookpages Blog

 Filed under: Holocaust, World War II — Tags: , , — furtherglory @ 11:51 am

 The photo below shows the Mausoleum at the Majdanek Memorial Site.
 According to the Majdanek Museum guidebook, the ashes under the dome are the ashes of the victims who were shot on “bloody Wednesday,” the third of November, 1943.
 This was the largest mass execution carried out at any of the concentration camps in the history of the Holocaust.
-The victims were the last remnants of the Jewish population in the Lublin district.
+The victims were the last remnants of the Jewish population in the Lublin district, according to the Museum guidebook.

 Dome covers ashes at the Majdanek Memorial Site